open5e/open5e/source/monsters/tome-of-beasts/I/imy-ut-ushabti.rst

 **Vomit Swarm (1/Day).** The imy-ut ushabti parts its wrappings voluntarily and releases a swarm of scarab beetles that follow its mental commands.
-The statistics of this swarm are identical to a swarm of insects, but with the following attack instead of a swarm of insects’ standard bite attack:
+The statistics of this swarm are identical to a :ref:`srd:swarm-of-insects`, but with the following attack instead of a swarm of insects’ standard bite attack:

 **Bites:** *Melee Weapon Attack:* +3 to hit, reach 0 ft., one creature.